François Xavier Joseph Jacquin: Life

 He painted a portrait of the Austrian Emperor Francis II for the city hall of Leuven in 1792.
 This work was engraved by Antoine Cardon and displayed in the city hall of Leuven where it was burnt on 21 January 1795 by citizens of Leuven.
 He became the appointed portraitist of the notables and bourgeois of Leuven but also recruited his clientele in Hainaut, Brabant and The Netherlands.
 After the invasion of the Southern Netherlands by the French in 1794, Jacquin's commission work dried up and he gave up painting to trade in wine and cloth.

 Jacquin was together with Josse-Pieter Geedts, Frans Berges, Pieter-Jozef Verhaghen, Pieter Goyers, Martin van Dorne and Antoon Clevenbergh one of the founders of the Academy of Fine Arts of Leuven in 1800.
-After the founding of the Academy, Jaquin's artistic career took off again and he re-established himself as a portrait painter to the world of merchants and the middle classes of Leuven.
+After the founding of the academy, Jaquin's artistic career took off again and he re-established himself as a portrait painter to the world of merchants and the middle classes of Leuven.

-One of his pupils at the Academy was Henri van der Haert.
+One of his pupils at the academy was Henri van der Haert.
 He died on 1 November 1826 in Leuven.

 Work

 François Xavier Joseph was mainly a portrait painter but he also created still life paintings and landscapes.
 He produced accurately observed depictions of birds.

-In his portraits, Jacquin aimed to render a realistic portrait of the sitter.
-He painted the clothes, furniture and architecture in his portraits with great attention to detail.
+In his portraits, Jacquin aimed to render realistic clothes, furniture and architecture.
 His palette is bright and fresh.